Quantum Differential Privacy: An Information Theory Perspective: Quantum differential privacy

 \begin{lemma} The following three statements are equivalent,

 \end{lemma} \begin{proof} Note that we can rewrite the condition in Equation~\eqref{Eq:DP-def} as

 Since this has to hold for all measurements and all neighboring input states we can use Lemma~\ref{Lem:Dg-meas} to conclude the first equivalence.
-The second then follows directly from Lemma~\ref{Lem:max-rel-ent}. \end{proof} Note that in the case of $\epsilon=0$ we have a condition on the trace distance.
+The second then follows directly from Lemma~\ref{Lem:max-rel-ent}. \end{proof} Note that Lemma~\ref{Lem:DP-divergence} implies that if all the outputs of an algorithm are diagonal in the same basis, then quantum DP is equivalent to classical DP.
+This is because for two states that commute, $E_\gamma$ is the same for the states and the corresponding probability distributions.
+Note that in the case of $\epsilon=0$ we have a condition on the trace distance.
 This is also known as local sensitivity as e.g. defined in~\cite[Definition 7.1]{Dwork2013}, which in turn is closely related to the stability of an algorithm, see~\cite[Section 7.3]{Dwork2013}.
 For recent quantum generalization of the latter concept see also~\cite{arunachalam2021private}.